andreipfeiffer/manifesto/README.md

 We use `TypeScript` because of two primary reasons:

 1. **Communicates structure & contracts**
-   Very useful for deeply nested data structures like `Arrays` and `Objects`, to have intellisense on what properties are available and what their type is.
-Also, useful to document `function arguments` and `return type` to know how to call a function/method and what to expect from it.
+   Very useful for deeply nested data structures like `Arrays` and `Objects`, to have IntelliSense on what properties are available and what their type is.
+Also, useful to document a `function arguments` and its `return type`, to know how to call a function/method and what to expect from it.

 2. **Verifies that contracts are respected**
    Let the type checker verify that you don't have any compile errors.
 Very useful in [refactorings](#-refactoring) to not miss any potential errors.